Updated on 2025-11-17 GMT+08:00

 After connecting to Doris as user admin, create a role with administrator permissions, and bind the role to the user.

 • The MySQL client has been installed.
-For details, see Installing a MySQL Client.
+For details, see Using the MySQL Client to Connect to Doris.

-• If Doris imports data across clusters through Broker Load, you need to configure cross-cluster mutual trust.
+• If Doris accesses Hive data across clusters through Catalog, you need to configure cross-cluster mutual trust.
 For details, see Configuring Cross-Manager Mutual Trust Between Clusters.

 Hive Table Operations